Ultrafast stratified diffusion of water inside carbon nanotubes. Direct experimental evidence with 2D (D-T2) NMR spectroscopy: Results and Discussion

-In DWCNTs, the $D$ distribution of water inside the CNTs attains a more intriguing picture.
-At $T=285$ K, diffusion of nanotube water is observed to be resolved in two components with peaks centered at $D\approx2.58\times10^{-9}$ m$^{2}$/s, and $9.60\times10^{-9}$ m$^{2}$/s (Figure~\ref{Fig3}b).
-This is in agreement with MD simulations \cite{Alexiadis2008}, which show that by increasing the CNTs diameter, a stratified arrangement of water molecules takes place \cite{Bordin2013,Joseph2008,Barati2011}.
-The split of water in two components is explainable by considering repulsive Coulomb forces \cite{Head1993} between next neighboring oxygen atoms, which become important when water is squeezed into narrow hydrophobic CNTs.
-In view of these facts water inside DWCNTs is considered to be organized in two axial water components as shown in Figure~\ref{Fig1}b, with the inner one exhibiting astonishing diffusion enhancement, approximately four times higher than that of bulk water at 285 K. Apparently, the lower $D$ value of the outermost axial water component is due to ``friction'', i.e. interaction of water molecules with defects and oxygen moieties, which unavoidably are present on the CNT walls.
-Most important, fast diffusion shows up in a rigid molecular environment as witnessed by the very low $^1$H NMR \(T_2/T_1<<1\) ratio presented in Figure~\ref{Fig1}d.
-A similar short \(T_2/T_1\) ratio is observed in SWCNTs.
-This is evidence that diffusion in narrow CNTs takes place with a ballistic-type mechanism \cite{Hummer2001,Striolo2006} instead of a single-file mechanism \cite{Kalra2003,Das2010}. \\
+In DWCNTs (right panel of Fig. \ref{fig:fig3}), the $D$ distribution of water inside the CNTs attains a more intriguing picture.
+At $T=285$ K, the diffusion profile of the nanotube water can be resolved into two components having different dynamics with $D$ peaks centered at $\approx2.58\times10^{-9}$ m$^{2}$/s, and $9.60\times10^{-9}$ m$^{2}$/s.
+This is in agreement with neutron scattering experiments, which confirm the presence of two different water groups, i.e. a shell of water close to the CNT walls and a chain-water at the center of the CNTs \cite{kolesnikov2004anomalously}.
+Furthermore, MDS have shown a stratified arrangement of water molecules inside CNTs \cite{bordin2013relation,joseph2008carbon,alexiadis2008molecular,barati2011spatial}.
+The stratified arrangement of water in the DWCNTs might be explained by considering (i) the larger inner size of $3.5$ nm compared to that of SWCNT, and (ii) the repulsive Coulomb forces \cite{head1993orientational} between next neighboring oxygen atoms, which become important when water is squeezed into hydrophobic CNTs.
+Evidently, water inside DWCNTs is attributed to shell and chain-water, the latter shows astonishing diffusion enhancement, which becomes $\approx8-9$ times higher than that of bulk water at room temperature.
+This behaviour was not observed in SWCNT due to the small confinement size of $\approx1 nm$.

-Remarkably, by reducing the water content fast diffusion phenomena become more prominent in agreement with MD simulations \cite{Striolo2006}.
-Figure~\ref{Fig4}a shows the $D$-distribution profile of water at room temperature in three DWCNTs samples with different water content.
-By reducing water a very broad distribution of $D$ unveils, which according to Figure~\ref{Fig4}b decomposes into a very broad fast diffusing component belonging to the nanotube water and a second one belonging to external water. \\
+More to this discussion, we noticed the diffusion of water molecules is further enchanced upon decreasing water content in the CNT samples, in agreement with the theoretical predictions \cite{striolo2006mechanism}.
+Fig. \ref{fig:fig4} shows the $D$-distribution profile of water, at room temperature, in SWCNT as well as in three DWCNTs samples with different water content.
+Results show that by reducing water, a very broad distribution of $D$ unveils, which decomposes into a very broad fast diffusing component belonging to the nanotube water and a second one belonging to the external water.